jessepav/libgdx-wiki-old/Table.md

 ### Cell defaults

 Often many cells have the same properties, so setting the default properties for all cells can greatly reduce the code needed for a layout.
-The `defaults` method on the table returns a cell whose properties are the defaults for all cells.
+The `defaults` method on the table returns a cell whose properties are the **defaults for all cells**.

 ```java
     table.defaults().width(100);